Sausage Cheese Balls

 Serve Sausage Cheese Balls whenever you make big country breakfasts.

-This batch makes 4 dozen Sausage Cheese Balls so it’s a great recipe for company or to serve as finger foods at tailgating parties, baby showers, or office parties.
+This batch makes 4 dozen Sausage Cheese Balls.
+So it’s a great recipe for company or to serve as finger foods at tailgating parties, baby showers, or office parties.

 I used an Italian 6-cheese blend that included mozzarella, parmesan, asiago, romano, provolone and fontina cheeses along with the cheddar cheese.
-It made Sausage Cheese Balls mouthwatering!
+It made the Sausage Cheese Balls mouthwatering!

 Here’s the recipe.